oplS15projects/Racket-QA/QA-Email/readme.md

 ![New mailing list entry](images/documentation/ui_new_mailist_list_entry.png)
 ![New entry created](images/documentation/ui_new_address_created.png)

-QA-Email does not have its own mail server.
+Racket-QA does not have its own mail server.
 In order to send out an email, it relies on your own email account.
 You can click the "SMTP Config" button to provide an SMTP information for your email account.
 This is the same information you would normally need on email clients like Thunderbird or Outlook.
 Here, we have created a gmail account for demo.
 ![SMTP Config](images/documentation/ui_smtp_config.png)
 Note: Enter the SMTP information only on a trusted computer because it will be stored on the machine.